 To earn a baccalaureate degree, all students must complete successfully, in addition to any other requirements, the following General Education Requirements.
-(Students who have completed an approved lower-division general education program at an approved Montana institution of higher education should refer to the catalog section on General Education for Transfer Students
+(Students who have completed an approved lower-division general education program at an approved Montana institution of higher education should refer to the catalog section on General Education for Transfer Students.

-All courses taken to satisfy General Education Requirements must be taken for a traditional letter grade and must be C- or better.
+NOTE!
+All courses taken to satisfy General Education Requirements must be taken for a traditional letter grade and must be passed with a grade of C- or better.